jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2g.md

-+++
+---
-title= "Zone 4"
+title: "Zone 4"
-description= "Its first section, in the west, contains a portion of the Surrounding Sea which, oblong in shape, extends from the southern to the northern boundary of the section.
-The city of Tangier is situated on it in the south" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2f" linkbtext= "part-2f" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2h" linkftext= "part-2h" heading= "Part 2g" icon = "/icons/ibn.jpg" date = 2020-01-24
+description: "Its first section, in the west, contains a portion of the Surrounding Sea which, oblong in shape, extends from the southern to the northern boundary of the section.
+The city of Tangier is situated on it in the south"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2d"
+date: 2020-01-24
+---

 This is contiguous with the northern part of Zone 3.